 Find a drop-off location and date that suits you

-To find drop-off locations and dates, visit the Household Chemical CleanOut website or call the NSW environment line on 131 555.
+We’ll be hosting our next Household Chemical CleanOut event in 2024.
+We’ll update this page when the date is confirmed.
+To find other drop-off locations and dates, visit the Household Chemical CleanOut website or call the NSW environment line on 131 555.

 Transport your items carefully

-If you’re a building manager or have a lot of waste
+If you’re a building manager or have a lot of chemicals

 Before you start

 Work out what you can and can’t bring to a chemical drop-off event.

 Many chemicals are recycled while others are treated for safe disposal.
 For example:

 - Leftover paint is mixed with other solvents and used in cement manufacturing.
 The metal paint tins are recycled.

 - Any remaining gas is taken out of gas cylinders and the steel in the bottle is recycled.
 Many bottles are returned to the hire market – so they’re reused rather than recycled.